top of page

 Since scheduling of an appointment involves the reservation of a lengthy period of time specifically for you, a minimum of 24 hours notice is required for re-scheduling or canceling an appointment.
 Unless we reach a different agreement, a cancellation fee of half a regular session rate will be charged for sessions cancelled less than 24 hours in advance and the full fee will be charged for sessions cancelled within an hour of the appointment or missed without any prior notice.

-Dr. Bewley values objective data to help each client monitor progress toward their goals, and his approach utilizes an objective assessment to track each client's distress in various areas of life (i.e., Symptom Distress, Interpersonal Distress, Occupational and Academic Distress).
+As a Psychologist, Dr. Bewley values empirical research and objective data to help each client monitor progress toward their goals.
+Dr. Bewley's approach utilizes an objective assessment to track each client's distress in various areas of life (i.e., Symptom Distress, Interpersonal Distress, Occupational and Academic Distress).

 Here, you can see data (updated January 2022) from clients who have stopped treatment with Dr. Bewley.